DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Computer software for writing and editing plain text.
 Unlike word processors like Microsoft Word, text editors do not combine text writing and text formatting in one software application.
 They often offer more powerful text processing functions than word processors and specific assistance for writing in markup and programming languages.

 #####TIFF (Tagged Image File Format)
 A file format for storing high quality pixel graphics.
 Since TIFF images can store a deeper color palette than JPEG and GIF, they are commonly used for high-resolution print design.
-TIFF is not a common file format for electronic publishing where higher compression and smaller file sizes (to save bandwidth) are higher priorities.
+TIFF is not a common file format for electronic publishing where higher compression and smaller file sizes (to save bandwidth) are priorities.

 #####Tumblr
 Tumblr is a blogging service (with its own content management system) owned by Yahoo Inc.